-According to a study by Pace University, Janna R, Stein, January 2007, (24) findings indicate that “deaf children have difficulty socializing when they are with a group of hearing peers.”
-Deaf children also have lower self-esteem than their hearing peers”.
+According to a study by Pace University, Janna R, Stein, in 2007, findings indicate that “deaf children have difficulty socializing when they are with a group of hearing peers.
+In addition, deaf children have lower self-esteem than their hearing peers”.

-This study was conducted to examine whether deaf children with cochlear implants differ in perceived acceptance and competence as compared with their hearing peers.
-Participants were 8 deaf children, ages 5 to 6, who received a cochlear implant at the New York University Cochlear Implant Center at least 1 year prior to participation.
+This study was conducted to examine whether deaf children with cochlear implants differ in perceived acceptance and competence as compared with their peers who have normal hearing.
+Participants in the study included eight deaf children, ages five to six years old.
+Each of the children received a cochlear implant at the New York University Cochlear Implant Center at least one year prior to participation.

 The deaf community objects to the “forced“ lack of continued exposure to American Sign Language (ASL), and a resulting “cultural genocide” attitude in the Deaf world.
-(Wikipedia Ref 24).
-It has been reported in the Journal of the American Medical Association (16) Medical News (JAMA) in the May, 2012 issue of the archives of Otolaryngology-Head and Neck Surgery (16) that the objection to implantation of deaf children is diminishing.
+The Journal of the American Medical Association Medical News (JAMA) in the May, 2012 issue of the archives of Otolaryngology-Head and Neck Surgery reported that the objection to implantation of deaf children is diminishing.
 There is still much opposition today but is the attitude is softening.

 The concern after implant of children is the unknown territory of what is the best training routine for the child, whether simply “mainstreaming with other children”, with oral training in the normal population, or is a strict, specialized routine required?
 The reality is somewhere in between, considering the “developmental age” of the child and whether the child has become proficient in sign language or other means of communication.